Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Localized eigenstates

 Let us now count the number of these eigenstates.
-There are $(n_{N-1}-1)$ pieces of localized eigenvectors in Eq.~\eqref{eq100-2} for every root site in the $(N-2)$th generation.
+There are $2(n_{N-1}-1)$ pieces of localized eigenvectors in Eq.~\eqref{eq100-2-1} for every root site in the $(N-2)$th generation; the factor $2$ comes from the superscript $s=\pm$ and the the factor $(n_{N-1}-1)$ comes from the range of the subscript $n$.
 The number of the root sites in the $(N-2)$th generation is $\ntot_{N-2}$.
-Since we have two eigenvalues for each Ansatz~\eqref{eq140-1}, the total number of these localized eigenvectors is $2\ntot_{N-2}(n_{N-1}-1)=2\qty(\ntot_{N-1}-\ntot_{N-2})$.
-We can leave out all of these localized eigenvectors in computing the current through the system because these eigenvectors do not have amplitudes in the inner sites.
+Therefore, the total number of these localized eigenvectors is $2\ntot_{N-2}(n_{N-1}-1)=2\qty(\ntot_{N-1}-\ntot_{N-2})$.
+We can omit all these localized eigenvectors when computing the current through the system, since they do not have amplitudes at the inner sites.

 Since the imaginary parts of the eigenvalues of all these states are positive as in Eq.~\eqref{eq260}, each state grows in time.
-We can interpret this growth in the same manner as in the previous subsection; these localized states do not carry the input on the peripheral sites to the drain on the root site, and hence the amplitudes accumulate on the sites of the $N$ and $(N-1)$th generations.
-The growth rate particularly for $4n_N>{\gamma_N}^2$ is halved to $\ii\gamma_N/2$ from the one in the previous subsection~\ref{subsec3.1} because the amplitudes can spread up to the $(N-1)$th generation.
+We can interpret this growth in the same manner as in the previous subsection.
+These localized states do not carry the input at the peripheral sites to the drain on the root site, and hence the amplitudes accumulate at the sites of the $N$ and $(N-1)$th generations.
+The growth rate, particularly for $4n_N>{\gamma_N}^2$, is halved to $\ii\gamma_N/2$ from the one in the previous subsection~\ref{subsec3.1} because the amplitudes can spread up to the $(N-1)$th generation.